Greenlemur57/Stationary-Ireland/README.md

 # Stationary

-Stationary is an app for tracking which UK train stations you've visited.
+Stationary Ireland is an app for tracking which rail stations in Ireland you have visited.

 ## Get the app
+Still in development, no release yet

 ### iOS
 App Store: TBD